StrikingLoo/strikingloo.github.io/wiki/money-and-banking.md

 - Private sector (asset: deposits -also securities-, liability: securities) All money is somebody's promise, but gold is the asset that is no one's  liability.

 If you map out a pyramid where gold is the apex, and securities the base, it gets wider as you go down and it has liabilities on the right and assets on the left, then what you see is it expands and contracts cyclically over seasons (days, weeks, etc.).
-It looks like it's organically breathing.
+It looks like it is organically breathing.

 The pyramid expands in booming periods, and contracts in recessions.
 When it expands, credit 'looks more like money' and when it contracts the difference becomes starker.
 I am guessing if you raise interest rates, this pyramid also contracts.